pingidentity/pingidentity-devops-getting-started/12-docker-swarm/README.md

 ```

 ### swarm-cleanup.sh
-Used to cleanup the docker stack in docker swarm environment.
+Used to cleanup the Docker stack in Docker Swarm environment.

 ```
 Usage: swarm-cleanup.sh <stack-name>.yaml